BroadbandForum/yang/OD-360/02-ietf.md

 ### IETF-3: YANG Usage Guidelines

-*This requirement restates section [4](https://datatracker.ietf.org/doc/html/rfc8407#section-4) of RFC 8407 @RFC8407 in the context of the BBF.*
+*This guideline restates section [4](https://datatracker.ietf.org/doc/html/rfc8407#section-4) of RFC 8407 @RFC8407 in the context of the BBF.*

-BBF YANG modules comply with all syntactic and semantic requirements of YANG 1.1 @RFC7950.
+BBF YANG modules MUST comply with all syntactic and semantic requirements of YANG 1.1 @RFC7950.

 ### IETF-4: File Layout

-*This requirement overrides section [5.2](https://datatracker.ietf.org/doc/html/rfc7950#section-5.2) of RFC 7950 @RFC7950.*
+*This guideline overrides section [5.2](https://datatracker.ietf.org/doc/html/rfc7950#section-5.2) of RFC 7950 @RFC7950.*

-Each BBF YANG module or submodule MUST be stored in a file called <module-name\>.yang or <submodule-name\>.yang.
-BBF YANG modules and submodules will not be stored with the revision-date in the name.
+Each BBF YANG module or submodule MUST be stored within a BBF YANG repository in a file called <module-name\>.yang or <submodule-name\>.yang without revision-date in the name.

 ### IETF-5: Quoting

-*This requirement is an extension to section [6.1.3](https://datatracker.ietf.org/doc/html/rfc7950#section-6.1.3) of RFC 7950 @RFC7950.*
+*This guideline is an extension to section [6.1.3](https://datatracker.ietf.org/doc/html/rfc7950#section-6.1.3) of RFC 7950 @RFC7950.*

 The rules specified in this section effectively mean that the second and subsequent lines of multi-line strings have to be aligned under the character following the opening double quote.